zhangsushen1992/zhangsushen.github.io/Research/Architectural_search/NAS_ with_RL.md

 P(Layer j is an input to layer i) = sigmoid(v<sup>T</sup>tanh(W<sub>prev</sub> * h <sub>j</sub> + W<sub>curr</sub> * h<sub>i</sub>))

 where h<sub>j</sub> represents the hiddenstate of the controller at anchor point for the j-th layer, where j ranges from 0 to N-1.
 We then sample from these sigmoids to decide what previous layers to be used as inputs to the current layer.
 The matrices W and v are trainable parameters.
 As these connections are also defined by probability distributions, the REINFORCE method still applies without any significant modifications.

+In the framework, if one layer has many input layers, then all input layers are concatenated in the depth dimension.
+Skip connections can cause "compilation failures" where one layer is not compatible with another layer, or one layer may not have any input or output.
+To circumvent these issues, we employ three techniques:
+- If a layer is not connected to any input layer, then the image is used as the input layer
+- At the final layer, we take all layer outputs that have not been connected and concatenate them before sending this final hiddenstate to classifier
+- If input layers to be concatenated have different sizes, we pad the small layers with zeros so that the concatenated layers have the same sizes.

+It is also possible to add the learning rate, pooling, local contrast normalisation, batchnorm.

+#### Generate Recurrent Cell Architecutres
+We will modify the above method to generate recurrent cells.
+At every time step t, the controller needs to find a functional form for h<sub>t</sub> that takes x<sub>t</sub> and h<sub>t-1</sub> as inputs.
+The simplest way is to have h<sub>t</sub> = tanh(W<sub>1</sub> * x<sub>t</sub> + W<sub>2</sub> * h<sub>t-1</sub>), which is the basic recurrent cell.
+A more complicated formulation is LSTM (Hochreiter & Schmidhuber, 1997).

+The

 ### Bibliography
 #### Hyperparameter optimisation
 James Bergstra, Remi Bardenet, Yoshua Bengio, and Bal ´ azs K ´ egl.
 Algorithms for hyper-parameter ´